-Auroville outreach projects are initiated by inspired individuals who have seen a need and acted.
+Auroville regenerative work initiated by inspired individuals who have seen a need and acted.
 Some of these projects concentrate on a specific activity while others attempt to work out models for integral development.
 Some concentrate their efforts within Auroville as an example, others take their solutions into rural India and the world.
 What is common to all is the spirit of experimentation to discover the tools, the patterns, the conditions that result in emergence of revitalized living conditions.

 Humanscapes is an applied research and demonstration project in sustainable habitat; using a mix of low embodied energy building materials and recycled waste from industries and construction as building materials combined with solar passive design for the built forms to respond to the housing needs of "the millions in the developing world while addressing the climate change issue too."
 By Suhasini Ayer, Auroville Design Consultants